Take It From a Kid From a Broken Family… This is What We Want Our Parents to Know

 Children are caught in the middle.
 And they may become pawns in the struggle between feuding spouses, forced to choose a side in the separation or encouraged to turn against one or both parents.

 When two parties are caught up in their own emotional turmoil, they may not realise the toil the divorce takes on the children.
 They also may not take into account the psychological and emotional stress children may suffer from the friction between their parents.
 Let me just tell you that this stress carries on to adulthood and may even affect your kid’s marriage in the future.

 To prevent that, consider taking these tips by the Family Justice Court (FJC) to heart.

 The FJC views the children as the innocent victims of divorce and recognizes the problems and risks that arise when feuding parents drag their children their dispute.
 The FJC has, time and again, emphasised that the most important consideration in any divorce is the welfare of the children.

 Parents who are caught up in the emotional turmoil and anger of their divorce may forget to prioritize the welfare of their children.
 Below are four practical tips for prioritising the welfare of your children during a divorce.

 Children benefit from having two parents who are actively involved in their lives.
 The law on custody, care and control of children in a divorce is grounded on the principle of joint parental responsibility.

 The FJC takes the view that the interests of the children are best served by letting them enjoy the love, care and support of both parents.
-Children may fear that they will lose one of their parents in the divorce or will be forced to choose between them.
-Children should be reassured that both parents will continue to have an active in their lives and will be protecting their interests.
+Understandably, children may fear that they will lose one of their parents in the divorce or will be forced to choose between them.
+But children should be reassured that both parents will continue to have an active paraticipation in their lives and will be protecting their interests.